 LocalFoodEater.com is the only ethnic food website.
 Los Angeles features the most diverse city in the world in a culinary and cultural sense because it includes the Pacific Rim.
 The City of Angeles with its population of 15 million has grown up in a mosaic form with individual culinary pockets maintaining the food of over 89 countries.

 The main categories allow a reader to learn more about a favorite cuisine or explore new ones from an “insider’s view”.
 Our team of ethnic food writers include the most well-respected from the LA TiMES, LA WEEKLY, LOS ANGELES magazine, international cookbook authors, syndicated columnists and guidebook editors.

-The Discovery Map or “Five to Try and Why” describes new, offbeat or popular dishes on the menu that the owner or chef recommends.
+Ethnic Finds of the Week describes new, offbeat or popular dishes on the menu that the owner or chef recommends.

 Events include upcoming ethnic food events open to our followers and/or public an insider’s description of past events.

-The Discovery section or restaurant GUIDEBOOK is categorized by cuisine.
+Best Food Finds section or restaurant GUIDEBOOK is categorized by cuisine.
 It includes a brief description of the restaurant cuisine and ambiance, and “what to try and why” with photos.

 The Pantry section includes ethnic products, books and recipes.
 This includes ethnic foods, dishes and traditions gone mainstream through new American products.

 Stories range from major players, from legendary, Wolfgang Puck to Marino Ristorante owner, Ciro Marino.
 They brought with them and kept the white tablecloth tradition and evolved it into restaurants with more of a casual feel.

 The Asian contingency encompasses Thai from Tommy Tang (father of the California cuisine and contemporary Thai cuisine) to celebrity chef, Jet Tila.